Understanding Substance Use Disorder

 Opioid Use Disorder

 Compulsive opioid use (prescription or illicit) with high overdose risk.
-Requires specialized treatment including medication-assisted treatment (methadone or buprenorphine) combined with therapy.
+Requires specialized treatment including medication-assisted treatment (buprenorphine or methadone) combined with therapy.

 Stimulant Use Disorder